All the things we learned from Snap's IPO filing

 FDA.
 Its Spectacles are regulated by the US Food and Drug Administration and other state and foreign regulatory agencies.
 And it "may develop future products that are regulated as medical devices by the FDA."

-Humor.
-The IPO filing includes references to party goats, pooping while Snapchatting and, of course, sexting.
+Potty humor.
+The IPO filing includes references to party goats, pooping while on your phone and, of course, sexting.
 Not your average S-1.

 Brexit.
 The UK's plan to leave the European Union isn't just causing turmoil for Europeans.
 It also could hurt Snap.
 The company plans to base "a significant portion" of its non-US operations in the UK, and it has licensed a portion of its intellectual property to its UK subsidiary.
 "No assurance can be given about the impact of the outcome and our business, including operational and tax policies, may be seriously harmed or require reassessment if our European operations or presence become a significant part of our business."